SuperFlyTV/xkeys/README.md

 An Nodejs/NPM module to interact with the X-keys panels.

-Disclaimer: This module is very young and should not be used in production yet!

 Licence: MIT

 The project is based on the documentation available here: http://xkeys.com/PISupport/DeveloperHIDDataReports.php